pradeep583/Search-It/README.md

 ```bash
 python crawler.py
 ```
-* This will crawl static webpages and store them in url_content.txt and make nodes in url_graph.json which would be like
+* This will crawl static webpages and store them in url_content.txt and make nodes in url_graph.json

 * url_content.txt in this format: